j23414/conda_demo/README.md

 # === Atlas
 salloc -N 1 -n 4 -t 04:00:00 -p atlas -A isu_gif_vrsc   # <= you will need your account name
+srun --pty bash                                         # <= extra step on Atlas to be on interactive node
 ```

 load or install miniconda